AliyunContainerService/gpushare-scheduler-extender/deployer/README.md

-## Install GPU Sharing in Alibaba Cloud Kubernetes Service
+## Install GPU Sharing with helm charts in Alibaba Cloud Kubernetes Service

+## Requirements:

+* Kubernetes >= 1.11, kubectl >= 1.12

+* You'd better to choose [Alibaba Cloud Kubernetes Service](https://www.alibabacloud.com/product/kubernetes).
+The solution is only for the dedicated Kubernetes Cluster.

+## Steps:

 1.Just run: